-Wendy Ronning handles most of the logistics for the shows as well as helping Geoff during the actual performances.
-Wendy handles the booking, the contracts and all that stuff.
+Wendy Ronning handled most of the logistics for the shows as well as helping Geoff during the actual performances.
+Wendy handled the booking, the contracts and all that stuff.
 I talked to her about what it takes to put together a show.

 You see, I used to be in the music business.
 I’ve toured the country a couple of times as a musician (guitar, if you must know) and I was a live sound engineer for over ten years.
 I’ve run shows in venues from 50 seat theaters all the way up to the 30,000 seat arenas.
 I know what goes into putting together a music show and I wanted to know how it compares to stage hypnosis.

 When Wendy explained how she puts together the shows, I was stunned.
 As it turns out, working in stage hypnosis, you deal with a much nicer group of people (in general) than the music industry.
 Let me point out a few differences…